-- a) Ensure they are fully conversant with Revised Procedure Manual 3/21; - b) Contribute to a proactive school ethos, which seeks to minimise the risk of harm; - c) Follow the Information Sharing guidelines to appropriately share information on an inter-agency basis which is of benefit to a child's wellbeing; - d) Focus on preventative, early intervention strategies; - e) Respond effectively and promptly to any concerns, especially of imminent risk to a child; - f) Contribute to the assessment of a child's needs and pupil support; and - g) Contribute to assessment and recording of all child welfare and child protection concerns, using a chronology of significant events and related documentation. - 2.3.6 Schools should review and update their implementation of this policy annually by involving staff, pupils and parents in discussion and development.
+- a) Ensure they are fully conversant with Revised Procedure Manual 3/21; - b) Contribute to a proactive school ethos, which seeks to minimise the risk of harm; - c) Follow the Information Sharing guidelines to appropriately share information on an interagency basis which is of benefit to a child's wellbeing; - d) Focus on preventative, early intervention strategies; - e) Respond effectively and promptly to any concerns, especially of imminent risk to a child: - f) Contribute to the assessment of a child's needs and pupil support; and - g) Contribute to assessment and recording of all child welfare and child protection concerns, using a chronology of significant events and related documentation. - 2.3.6 Schools should review and update their implementation of this policy annually by involving staff, pupils and parents in discussion and development.
 This helps to ensure the relevance of the policy and gives priority to the safety and wellbeing of children and young people. - 2.3.7 All schools should operate within the framework for pupil support which reflects the vision, values and principles of DCYPP: "East Dunbartonshire's children and young people, whatever their needs grow up in safe, healthy, nurturing communities and develop the skills for learning, life and work, in order to achieve their potential." - 2.3.8 Education staff have a key role in monitoring and supporting children, particularly in the case of any child who is on the Child Protection Register.
 Staff may have a range of concerns about a child, which do not necessitate a Child Protection referral.
-Such a
+Such achild may be referred to the Cluster Support Group via a Child in Need Request for Assistance.
+Where a child is in need of support, a wellbeing and Action Plan should be considered.